 You are welcome to join one or more family councils across the Roxbury Prep network.
 You are not limited to joining one family council.

 What happens during the family council meetings?

-Family council meetings are led by its membersand school leaders with the support of the Associate Director of Family and Community Engagement, and other school staff as needed.
-We build project, plan events and fundraisers, and be solution oriented.
+Family council meetings are led by its members and school leaders with the support of the Associate Director of Family and Community Engagement, and other school staff as needed.
+We build projects, plan events and fundraisers, and are solutions oriented.

 How often does the family council meet?

 The family council will decide how often they would like to meet in the year.
-Typically there are 4-5 meetings in the year, with sub-commitees meeting as needed.
+Typically there are 4-5 meetings in the year, with sub-commitee meetings as needed.